How recurring invoices work

 Resume restarts from the next valid run date.
 The same readiness rules apply.
 You cannot resume with a broken blueprint.

-Cancel / end schedule is terminal (cancelled in NeatInvoice).
-The UI copy is End schedule.
+Cancel or end schedule is terminal (cancelled in NeatInvoice).
+The UI label is End schedule.
 Use Pause instead if the retainer may resume later.

 If you edit an active blueprint and remove something required (due date, payment block, client email on an auto-send schedule), the schedule should auto-pause and tell you what to fix.
 That is safer than sending broken invoices on autopilot.